About the Expert

 - The Hoffman Group, president & ceo

-- University of St. Andrews, Scotland, visiting professor
+- University of St. Andrews, Scotland, honorary professor

 - War on the Rocks, contributing editor